Showing the 23 Articles in this Category

 If multiple buy orders satisfy a new market listing, which buy order gets processed?

-We have made some changes to how this works in March of 2017 to try to be more fair for users of all currencies.
+We have made some changes to how this works in March of 2017, and again in July of 2017 to try to be more fair for users of all currencies.

 What is credit card verification?

 Credit card verification allows you to remove market restrictions associated with using a new credit card.
 After a successful verification, you will regain Market capabilities.

 How do I verify my recently used credit card?